 The secretary is an officer of the company and may be criminally liable for defaults committed by the company.

 The rights of a company secretary depends on the terms of their contract and is an internal company matter between the secretary and the company.

-For the qualifications required by a public company secretary see the guidance on Incorporation and Names.
+The qualifications required by a public company secretary can be found in our guidance on incorporation and names.

 A person with significant control (PSC) is anyone in the company who meets one or more of the conditions listed in the People with Significant Control Regulations 2016.
 A company can have more than one PSC.
 A PSC is a person who:

 - holds, directly or indirectly, more than 25% of the shares;

 - holds, directly or indirectly, more than 25% of the voting rights;